 SLA Printer – What is it? – Pt 01 3D Printing Basics

-This guide includes diagrams, FEP sheet replacement, Parts and motherboard explanations, troubleshooting tricks, cleaning, maintenance, settings, firmware + Bonus Resin Scoop and much more.
+This guide includes diagrams, FEP sheet replacement instructions, Parts and motherboard explanations, troubleshooting tricks, cleaning, maintenance, settings, firmware + Bonus Resin Scoop and much more.

 Unlike FDM printers, SLA one’s function quite differently depending on the type that you’re using.
 In today’s article, well go over the basics of what an SLA printer is and how it works.

 Although there are multiple types of resin printers, today we’ll be focusing on SLA one’s since these are the most common types found in households.
 These types of printer’s can actually come in 3 different varieties, with the most affordable being the LCD based version.
 All of these printers use a resin which cures when exposed to a UV light and stores this resin within a container called a vat.
 The vat itself has a transparent film on the bottom, which allows the resin to be exposed to the light source.
 DLP, also known as digital light processing, uses a Projector to expose the resin to UV light.
 LCD or MSLA resin printer’s, use a UV light source in conjunction with an LCD to help cure the resin.
 Both DLP and LCD printers, cure each layer simultaneously, making them faster when fully utilizing the build plate.
 Although the term SLA is used as an umbrella term for all of these types, it’s more specifically used to describe stereolithography based printers which use a laser to cure the resin.
 While these laser printers can potentially produce better levels of details, they can take much longer to complete depending on how much of the build plate is being utilized.
 Almost all the lower cost resin printers on the market today will be the LCD or MSLA printers, so these will be the ones we’ll be covering today.